-If you had Quebec provincial income tax withheld from your income, include those amounts on line 43700 of your return.
+If you are not subject to Quebec provincial tax for 2021 and you had Quebec provincial income tax withheld from your income, include those amounts on line 43700 of your return.

-Do not include any Quebec provincial income tax deducted on your federal return.
+If you are subject to Quebec provincial tax for 2021, do not include any Quebec provincial income tax deducted on your federal return.
 Instead, claim this amount on your Revenu Québec Income Tax Return.